CMS Modified NCD 68 for Hemodialysis as Schizophrenia Treatment — What Billing Teams Need to Know in 2026

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 68, the National Coverage Determination governing hemodialysis as a treatment for schizophrenia, with an effective date of January 9, 2026.
-The policy confirms non-coverage.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 68, which governs hemodialysis as a treatment for schizophrenia, with an effective date of January 9, 2026.
+The policy continues to deny Medicare coverage for this service.
 No specific CPT or HCPCS codes are listed in the policy document.

 Quick-Reference Table